Duke’s Camp: Our full report

 - Medical care

 - The nearest doctor is in Maun.
-All management and guides are first-aid trained and there is a nurse on call (via radio) 24 hours a day.
-Medical evacuation is available in case of emergency, but please note that it is only possible to fly out of camp during daylight hours as the bush airstrips do not have any lighting at night.
+All managers and guides are first-aid trained and there is a nurse on call (via radio) 24 hours a day.
+Medical evacuation is available in case of emergency, but please note that it is only possible to fly out of camp during daylight

 - High Risk